BotanyBase/foong/README.md

 This website address, botanybase.foo.ng, is under the BotanyBase Network.
+Provided by [foo.ng by pokymono](https://foo.ng)

 [To BotanyBase](https://botanybase.github.io)